ocsf/ocsf-schema/CONTRIBUTING.md

 # OCSF Contribution Guide

-Rajas Panat, July 22; Updated July, 2026.
+Rajas Panat, July 2022; Updated July 2026.

+Contributions by Mike Radka, Donovan Kolbly.

 This documentation presents guidelines and expected etiquettes to successfully contribute to the development of OCSF Schemas and the framework itself.